 Recognition is an essential part of the employee experience, and it serves to improve employees' satisfaction and engagement levels.

-Research shows that the recognition or reward doesn't need to be monetary or excessive (it can be a simple 'thank you'), but it does need to be timely.
+Recognition and appreciation doesn't need to be monetary or excessive (it can be a simple 'thank you'), but it does need to be timely.
 Some intranets could make this easier if it has a live feed or an integration with a peer-to-peer recognition tool like Bonusly.

 5. Simplifies employee onboarding